LptCai/LptCai.github.io/_posts/2017-06-25-you-are-slaves.markdown

 To sum up, people want to do what is right, and they have made efforts to avoid power being abused. such as legislations and making rules.

->1.	human nature formed through American history convinced us of people’s belief in pursuing justice and freedom ,
+>1.	human nature formed through American history convinced us of people’s belief in pursuing justice and freedom , <br>

-2.	the realization of democracy in America in turn proves that people manage to avoid abusing power,
+>2.	the realization of democracy in America in turn proves that people manage to avoid abusing power, <br>

-3. An internal restriction both to individuals and governments formed from America culture.
+>3.
+An internal restriction both to individuals and governments formed from America culture.<br>

-4. Social norms and systems play a more important role in restricting power.
+>4.
+Social norms and systems play a more important role in restricting power.

 **Miranda warning**